janawold1/2026_S_nereis_Cons_Gen/02_SV_discovery_and_genotyping.md

 --bam TI37_nodup_autosomes.cram --bam TI38_nodup_autosomes.cram --bam TI39_nodup_autosomes.cram \
 --bam TI40_nodup_autosomes.cram --bam TI41_nodup_autosomes.cram
 ```
-And Manta executed on the resulting `runWorkflow.py` file in the designated output directory.
+And Manta executed on the resulting `runWorkflow.py` file in the designated output directories.

 ### Manta Filtering
+Filtering of raw Manta calls was relatively simple.
+First, Inversion calls were converted from Breakends using the `convertInversions.py` script supplied by Manta.
+Then all reads had to pass all 'hard' filtering thresholds and have 'precise' breakpoints.

+Files for individual chromsomes were then concatenated into a single file with `bcftools`.

 ## Cue Discovery
 [Cue](https://github.com/PopicLab/cue#install) vX.X has to be installed using Python3.7.
 To ensure dependencies installed correctly a conda environment, as will all other programmes, was used.
 The python version was denoted as per: `conda create -n cue python=3.7`.
 Then Cue was installed within this environment following the instructions on the the GitHub page.